 Since those first cars were launched, the Leaf has been gradually evolving with bigger battery capacities and more performance.
-The most expensive version now has a range of 239 miles, which should be plenty for most drivers.
-It is a pricey option though, so think carefully if you really need the extra capacity, or could make do with the cheaper battery.
+The version with the bigger battery has now been discontinued, leaving the 39kWh version as the only choice.
+It has a range of 168 miles which should still be plenty for most drivers.

 Whichever Leaf you choose it is easy and surprisingly fun to drive.
 The controls are all simple to use and pretty familiar to anyone who has driven an automatic car before, and the acceleration away from a standstill is enough to take most first-time Leaf drivers by surprise.